xmartlabs/javascript-plugin/README.md

 The plugin source code.
 Which is composed of two files:

 * An ERB template that is used to generate the javascript code [widget.js.erb](https://github.com/xmartlabs/javascript-plugin/blob/master/app/views/widget/widget.js.erb)
-* Other ERB template that is used to generate the CSS code [_widget.css.erb](https://github.com/xmartlabs/javascript-plugin/blob/master/app/views/widget/_widget.css.erb)
+* Another ERB template that is used to generate the CSS code [_widget.css.erb](https://github.com/xmartlabs/javascript-plugin/blob/master/app/views/widget/_widget.css.erb)

-* An example web page that shows how the plugin can be loaded.
+And you can see an example web page that shows how the plugin is loaded here: [index.html](https://github.com/xmartlabs/javascript-plugin/blob/master/public/index.html).

 ## Rails backend

 A rails backend that serves the plugin javascript and a simple endpoint which is called from the plugin simulating the service provided to the client web pages.

-Additionally, the backend uses [rack-cors]() to allow cross domain calls.
-This is needed in order to allow a client web page call our service from the plguin javascript.
+Additionally, the backend uses [rack-cors](https://github.com/cyu/rack-cors) to allow cross domain calls.
+This is needed in order to allow a client web page call our service from the plugin javascript.

-A security layer was added by using [rack-attack]()
+A security layer was added by using [rack-attack](https://github.com/kickstarter/rack-attack)

 # Usage